MPGarg/S4/README.md

 4. Similar calculation is done for ∂E_total/∂a_h2:
       - ∂E_total/∂a_h2 = (a_o1 - t1) * a_o1 * (1 - a_o1) * w6 + (a_o2 - t2) * a_o2 * (1 - a_o2) * w8

-5. Gradiant for w1 will be represented as below:
+5. Gradient for w1 will be represented as below:
       - ∂E_total/∂w1 = ∂E_total/∂a_h1 * ∂a_h1/∂h1 * ∂h1/∂w1
       - ∂E_total/∂a_h1 is already calculated in step 3
-      - ∂a_h1/∂h1 is sigmoid diffential
+      - ∂a_h1/∂h1 is sigmoid differential
       - ∂h1/∂w1 is equal to i1
       - Overall equation for ∂E_total/∂w1 can be represented as:
         - ∂E_total/∂w1 = ((a_o1 - t1) * a_o1 * (1 - a_o1) * w5 + (a_o2 - t2) * a_o2 * (1 - a_o2) * w7) * ( a_h1 * (1 - a_h1) ) * i1

-6. Similar calculations can be preformed on w2, w3 and w4.
+6. Similar calculations can be performed on w2, w3 and w4.
 Following are their gradient respectively
       - ∂E_total/∂w2 = ((a_o1 - t1) * a_o1 * (1 - a_o1) * w5 + (a_o2 - t2) * a_o2 * (1 - a_o2) * w7) * ( a_h1 * (1 - a_h1) ) * i2
       - ∂E_total/∂w3 = ((a_o1 - t1) * a_o1 * (1 - a_o1) * w6 + (a_o2 - t2) * a_o2 * (1 - a_o2) * w8) * ( a_h2 * (1 - a_h2) ) * i1
       - ∂E_total/∂w4 = ((a_o1 - t1) * a_o1 * (1 - a_o1) * w6 + (a_o2 - t2) * a_o2 * (1 - a_o2) * w8) * ( a_h2 * (1 - a_h2) ) * i2

 7. Once we have gradient values for all, feedforward is started.
-Weights are adjusted using these gradients afer multiplying them with Learning rate.
+Weights are adjusted using these gradients after multiplying them with Learning rate.
-8. This process is repeater a no of times, we say it as epoch.
+8. This process is repeated a number of times, we say it as epoch.

-In current example we are working we have assumed values of input values, output values & initial weigths.
-By changing number of learning rate we are trying to under nature of convergence.
+In the current example we are working we have assumed values of input values, output values & initial weights.
+By changing the number of learning rates we are trying to understand the nature of convergence.

 We are changing the learning rate from [0.1, 0.2, 0.5, 0.8, 1.0, 2.0] and analysing it via loss graph.